marcobrioschi/ddd-cinema/README.md

 ## In progress

-A reservation can be removed, payed, expired
+A reservation can be payed